 - Your technical knowledge – I have been working in Java for 20 years now.
 Every time I start a new job, even if all codebase is in Java, I have no knowledge of the business logic nor of the codebase.
 Having more technical expertise makes me confident to refactor more.

 The scope of what your team has control over.
 If your team owns the codebase, you can even rewrite it all.
 Outside of your team ownership it’s a different story.
 On service-based architectures, for example, the contract between the different services are hard to change, specially if owned by different teams.
 Sometimes it is no worth refactor, because the smell is bigger than the team scope and little can be done about it.

 Team and company culture.
 To achieve objectives you have to be a team player.
 You are being payed to do a job and the results need to justify the investment.

 Refactoring is all about taking risks and making investments.
 It has immediate negative impact on productivity.
 If something goes wrong, it is easy to know what caused it.
 On the other hand, the return of investment takes much longer and is very hard to measure.

 The amount of refactoring will be directly linked to how much the company and team is willing to risk and invest.

 You might not have much power over how much you can refactor, but you will always have some.
 Put the weights on the scale, look to where it points and use your judgment.
 Too much or too little is never good.
 My own experience is we do too little or too much too late.

 How much refactoring is enough?
 Kent Beck once said “Ever good answer starts with It depends“.
 My advise to you is Refactor as if there is no tomorrow.
 Don’t think on what the future can bring, most likely you will get it wrong.
-Don’t save for tomorrow what you can refactor today, it will payed with interests.
+Don’t save for tomorrow what you can refactor today, or you will payed it with interests.